zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

       dcld tx dclupgrade approve-upgrade --name=v0.7.0 --from=bob
       ```

-5. **Ensure That Upgrade Has Been Scheduled**: It makes sense to ensure that the
+5. **[Anyone] Ensure That Upgrade Has Been Scheduled**: It makes sense to ensure
-   upgrade has been approved and scheduled.
-Example how to view the approved
+   that the upgrade has been approved and scheduled.
+Example how to view the
-   upgrade plan:
+   approved upgrade plan:
    ```
    dcld query dclupgrade approved-upgrade --name=v0.7.0
    ```